Harley Gaber: Artistic works

 Gaber's visual art work took many forms, including photography, pen and ink, collage, photomontage and drawings.
 His pen-and-ink drawings of graphic music were first exhibited in a group show in Bern, Switzerland, in 1974.
 By April 1976, his graphic music work was featured in a solo exhibition at Gallery 219 in Buffalo, New York.
 In September 1976, the Alternative Center for International Arts, now known as the Alternative Museum, mounted a solo show of his drawings and graphic music.

 After moving to San Diego in 1982, Gaber turned to photography as his favored medium.
 By 1985, his experiments with photomontage led to acquisition of one of his works and its inclusion in an exhibit by the Museum of Photographic Arts in San Diego's Balboa Park, California.
 In the late 1980s, he experimented with mixed media collage and wood constructions.
 Both the wood and mixed media works led to exhibits in San Diego, California and Santa Fe, New Mexico in 1990 and 1991.

 In 1993, Gaber started work on what would become his magnum opus, Die Plage (The Plague).
 This work soon became the center of Gaber's efforts, displacing his work in all other media.
 When he completed it in 2002, it was composed of about 4,200 canvases, each measuring 16 by 20 in.
 Gaber used xerography to modify photographs, and then combined them on canvas using photomontage and charcoal.
 The work is ordered in chronological sequence, starting with Weimar Republic and ending at the conclusion of World War II.
 When exhibited in its entirety, with canvases arranged in rows five high, the work runs nearly 1,680 ft in length.
+Portions of the work, exhibitions and reviews are viewable on the Die Plage website.

 In 1995, Southwestern College in Chula Vista, California, mounted an exhibit of the first 950 canvases—its first public showing.
 Art critic Jonathan Saville, writing for the San Diego Reader, wrote:

 From September 23 to October 21, 2000, The Lab in Los Angeles, California exhibited roughly 700 canvases from all sections of the work done to date.
 Leah Ollman, an art critic for the Los Angeles Times, wrote: